Dhian Singh: Biography

-On 13 January 1841, Sher Singh led a coup against empress Chand Kaur, and after two days of siege and battle, Dhian negotiated a ceasefire, which led to empress Chand's abdication, and Sher succeeding to the throne as emperor.
-Later, Dhian had the deposed empress's servants changed, who then assassinated Chand in her palace by smashing her head with wooden pikes on 11 June 1842.Dhian and emperor Sher were both assassinated on 15 September 1843, in a plot led by Ajit Singh Sandhawalia.
+On 13 January 1841, another of Ranjit Singh's sons, Sher Singh, led a coup against Chand Kaur, and after two days of siege and battle, Dhian negotiated a ceasefire, which led to Chand Kaur's abdication, and Sher succeeding to the throne as emperor.
+Later, Dhian had the deposed Chand Kaur's servants changed, who then assassinated Chand in her palace by smashing her head with wooden pikes on 11 June 1842.Dhian Singh and emperor Sher Singh were both assassinated on 15 September 1843, in a plot led by Ajit Singh Sandhawalia.
 Dhian was shot and his body cut into pieces.
 Dhian's son Hira Singh led a counter-coup the next day, and killed the assassins.
 On 17 September 1843, Hira Singh Dogra, aged 24, succeeded his father as the prime minister, with five year old infant Duleep Singh being crowned emperor.

 Dhian's younger brother Suchet Singh Dogra was killed on 27 March 1844, while leading a failed coup against Dhian's son Hira Singh Dogra.
-Hira himself was assassinated following another coup d'etat led by Sham Singh Atariwala on 21 December 1844.
+Hira himself was assassinated following another coup d'état led by Sham Singh Atariwala on 21 December 1844.
 A year later the First Anglo-Sikh War broke out on 11 December 1845.

 Dhian's elder brother Maharajah Gulab Singh Dogra, was the prime minister of the Sikh empire from 31 January – 9 March 1846, during the First Anglo-Sikh War, and then became the first emperor of Jammu and Kashmir on 16 March 1846, by the Treaty of Amritsar.
 This followed the 9 March Treaty of Lahore and ultimately led up to the British East India Company gaining sovereignty over the Sikh empire.

 Jagat Dev Singh a descendant of Gulab Singh’s brother Dhian Singh a member of Poonch ruling family ascended the throne of Jammu and Kashmir from September 1925 to February 1926.